github/codeql/java/ql/lib/change-notes/2022-08-18-android-manifest-backup-predicate.md

 ---
 category: feature
 ---
 * Added a new predicate, `allowsBackup`, in the `AndroidApplicationXmlElement` class.
-This predicate detects if the application element has its `android:allowBackup` attribute enabled.
+This predicate detects if the application element does not disable the `android:allowBackup` attribute.